-For the purposes of the present document, the terms and definitions given in TR 21.905 [1], in TS 33.102 [4] and the following apply.
-A term defined in the present document takes precedence over the definition of the same term, if any, in TR 21.905 [1].
+For the purposes of the present document, the terms and definitions given in 3GPP TR 21.905 [1], in 3GPP TS 33.102 [4] and the following apply.
+A term defined in the present document takes precedence over the definition of the same term, if any, in 3GPP TR 21.905 [1].

+For the purpose of this document, wherever the term UE is used, a single UE instance is assumed.
+Note that in a combined EPS - MulteFire operation there could be multiple instances of UE being in use simultaneously.

 Access Security Management Entity: entity which receives the top-level keys in an access network from the HSS.
 For E-UTRAN access networks, the role of the ASME is assumed by the MME

 Activation of security context: the process of taking into use a security context.